salma-netizen/serverless-solution/README.md

 8-Follow the previous steps to create two more IAM roles:

-      ---An IAM role for AWS Lambda: This role grants permissions to obtain records from the DynamoDB streams and send the records to Amazon SNS.
+      -An IAM role for AWS Lambda: This role grants permissions to obtain records from the DynamoDB streams and send the records to Amazon SNS.
 Use the following information to create the role.
                 -IAM role name: Lambda-DynamoDBStreams-SNS
                 -Trusted entity type: AWS service
                 -Common use cases: Lambda
                 -Attach policies: Lambda-SNS-Publish and Lambda-DynamoDBStreams-Read
-      ---An IAM role for Amazon API Gateway: This role grants permissions to send data to the SQS queue and push logs to Amazon CloudWatch for troubleshooting.
+      -An IAM role for Amazon API Gateway: This role grants permissions to send data to the SQS queue and push logs to Amazon CloudWatch for troubleshooting.
 Use the following information to create the role.
                 -IAM role name: APIGateway-SQS
                 -Trusted entity type: AWS service
                 -Common use cases: API Gateway
                 -Attach policies: AmazonAPIGatewayPushToCloudWatchLogs

----
 Task 2: Creating a DynamoDB table
 In this task, you create a DynamoDB table that ingests data that’s passed on through API Gateway.